Show All Answers

 There are two steps to getting the vaccine:

-If you are taking your child who is 12 or older to get vaccinated, please confirm that the Pfizer vaccine is available at the vaccination clinic.
+If you are taking your child who is 5 or older to get vaccinated, confirm with vaccination clinic that the appropriate Pfizer vaccine is available.

 There are many different types of providers administering the vaccine now, including: